-January 22, 2024
+January 31, 2025

-This Statement of Additional Information ("SAI") is not a prospectus and it should be read in conjunction with the Prospectus dated January 22, 2024, as may be supplemented, for the Regan Total Return Income Fund (the "Fund"), a series of Advisor Managed Portfolios (the "Trust").
-Regan Capital, LLC (the "Adviser") is the Fund's investment adviser.
+This Statement of Additional Information ("SAI") is not a prospectus and it should be read in conjunction with the Prospectus dated January 31, 2025 as may be supplemented, for the Regan Total Return Income Fund (the "Fund"), a series of Advisor Managed Portfolios (the "Trust").
+Regan Capital, LLC (the "Advisor") serves as the Fund's investment advisor.
 As described in this SAI, the Fund served as the surviving fund in a reorganization with the Predecessor Fund (as defined below under "The Trust").
-The Predecessor Fund's financial statements for the fiscal year ended September 30, 2023 are incorporated into this SAI by reference to the Predecessor Fund's annual report.
+The Fund's financial statements for the fiscal year ended September 30, 2024 are incorporated into this SAI by reference to the Fund's annual report.
 A copy of the Prospectus and the annual report may be obtained by contacting the Fund at the address or telephone number above or by visiting the Fund's website at www.reganfunds.com.